 PRO TIPIf you're applying for a job where telecommunication is the main skill to thrive in your role, focus your whole resume on it.
 Highlight how your specific skills helped your job performance.
 And be sure to use other sections such as experience and summary to prove that you're a good fit.

-How do I list Telecommunications skills on my resume
+How to demonstrate Telecommunications skills on your resume

 - Ensured installation and maintenance of telecommunication systems

 - Provided technical leadership on telecommunication needs by identifying solutions, and developing timeline for deliverables

 - Business Analyst / Developer